Copper hydride: History

+Related compounds

+A binary dihydride (CuH2) also exists, in the form of an unstable reactive intermediate in the reduction of copper hydride by atomic hydrogen.
+Ligated copper hydrides (Cu(I)H) can participate in hydrocupration reactions.

 "Hydridocopper"

 The diatomic species CuH is a gas that has attracted the attention of spectroscopists.
 It polymerises upon being condensed.
 A well-known oligomer is octahedro-hexacuprane(6), occurring in Stryker's reagent.
 Hydridocopper has acidic behavior for the same reason as normal copper hydride.
 However, it does not form stable aqueous solutions, due in part to its autopolymerisation, and its tendency to be oxidised by water.
 Copper hydride reversibly precipitates from pyridine solution, as an amorphous solid.
 However, repeated dissolution affords the regular crystalline form, which is insoluble.
 Under standard conditions, molecular copper hydride autopolymerises to form the crystalline form, including under aqueous conditions, hence the aqueous production method devised by Wurtz.

 Production

+Molecular copper hydride can be formed by reducing copper iodide with lithium aluminium hydride in ether and pyridine: